Schwäbisch Gmünd: The Church of Saint John

 Sitting on the southeast of the Markt Square (only 78 meters northeast of the city hall), there lies a late Romanesque and neo-Romanesque church called the Johanneskirche, or Church of Saint John, also a Catholic church.
 As the story of its founding goes, Agnes of Hohenstaufen was out hunting in the Remstal one day and she lost her wedding band.
 She vowed to have a church built at the site where it would be recovered.
 Later, the ring was found in the antlers of a fallen stag at the site where the church now sits, and accordingly, Agnes commissioned the construction of the church.
-A cannonball fired during the Thirty Years' War (1618-1648) remains visibly lodged in the apse of the church.
+A cannonball fired during the Thirty Years' War (1618–1648) remains visibly lodged in the apse of the church.

 Institutions

 The University of Maryland University College opened a four-year German campus on the Bismarck Kaserne in 1992, which closed in 2002 due to financial difficulties and a lack of students.
-Festival Europäische Kirchenmusik was established in 1989.

 In 2004, the state of Baden-Württemberg opened the Landesgymnasium für Hochbegabte (State Grammar School for the Highly Gifted) in some of the renovated buildings of the Bismarck Kaserne.

 One of the oldest universities in the city is the Hochschule für Gestaltung Schwäbisch Gmünd, a design school established in 1776.

 The Pädagogische Hochschule Schwäbisch Gmünd, also known as the University of Education Schwäbisch Gmünd, was established in 1825 and is one of six universities in Baden-Württemberg that were established for the sole purpose of educating upcoming teachers.

 The European Academy of Surface Technology (EAST) is a scientific and technological institute on surface finishing and electroplating has its headquarters in the city since 1989.
 EAST grants annually the Schwäbisch Gmünd Prize for young scientists since 2017, in honor to the local tradition of craftsmanship of precious metals.

-Local industry
+Festivals

+The annual Festival Europäische Kirchenmusik was established in 1989.

+The International Shadow Theater Festival was also established in 1989 and takes place every three years.
+It enchants the audience with artists from all over the world and offers open workshops and a visit to the interactive museum.